 - a.
-The proposed project consists of the construction and occupancy of a 109-lot residential subdivision.
-The project site is located to the north of Lancaster Boulevard and to the west of 40th Street East on vacant land.
+The proposed project consists of the construction and occupancy of a 150-lot residential subdivision.
+The project site is located at the northeast corner of 15th Street East and Avenue H-8 vacant land.
 The proposed project would not block a public street, trail or other access route or result in a physical barrier that would divide the community.
 Therefore, no impacts would occur. - b.
 The proposed project is consistent with the City's General Plan and must be in conformance with the Lancaster Municipal Code.
 The proposed project will be in compliance with the City-adopted Uniform Building Code (UBC) and erosion control requirements (Section VII).
 Additionally, as noted Section IV, the project site is not subject to and would not conflict with a habitat conservation plan or natural communities conservation plan.
 Therefore, no impacts would occur.

-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XII .
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XII.
 MINERAL RESOURCES.
 Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? х b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? х a-b.
-The project site does not contain any mining or recovery operations for mineral resources and no such activities have occurred on the project site in the past.
+The project site does not contain any mining or recovery operations for mineral resources and no such activities are have occurred on the project site in the past.
 According to the LMEA (Figure 2-4 and page 2-8), the project site is not designated as Mineral Reserve 3 (contains potential but presently unproven resources).
 Additionally, it is not considered likely that the Lancaster area has large, valuable mineral and aggregate deposits.
 Therefore, no impacts to mineral resources would occur.

 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XIII.
 NOISE.
-Would the project: a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? х b) Generation of excessive groundborne vibration or groundborne noise levels? Х c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? x a.
+Would the project: - a) Generation of a substantial temporary or permanen increase in ambient noise levels in the vicinity of the project in excess of standards established in the loca general plan or noise ordinance, or applicable standard of other agencies? e 1 х b) Generation of excessive groundborne vibration o groundborne noise levels? r x c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? (e) x a.
 The City's General Plan (Table 3-1) establishes an outdoor maximum CNEL of 65 dBA for residential uses.
 Table 8-11 of the LMEA provides the existing roadway noise levels adjacent to the project site.
-The current noise levels along Lancaster Boulevard between 30th Street East and 40th Street East is 60.4 dBA and the noise levels along 40th Street East between Avenue I and Lancaster Boulevard is 55.8 dBA.
+The current noise levels along 15th Street East between Avenue H-8 and Avenue I is 57.1 dBA and along Avenue H between Challenger Way and 20th Street East is 58.7 dBA.
 This is consistent with the standards of the General Plan.
-While this noise level is consistent with the standards of the General Plan additional features of the proposed project (e.g., landscaping, block walls, etc.) would ensure that the project remains in compliance with the General Plan.
+While this noise level is consistent with the standards of the General Plan.
+While this noise level is consistent with the standards of the General Plan.
+While the project (e.g., landscaping, block walls, etc.) would ensure that the project remains in compliance with the General Plan.
 Therefore, potential noise impacts associated with traffic from the proposed development and operational activities would be less than significant.